 Regulations of the PRC restrict direct foreign ownership of business entities providing educational services in the PRC where certain licenses are required.
 To comply with the PRC laws and regulations, the Company provides a significant portion of its services in China through its variable interest entity, New Oriental China, for which the Company is the primary beneficiary.
 The Company, through its wholly owned subsidiaries in China, has entered into exclusive technical and other services agreements with New Oriental China in April 2005, under which the Company provides technical and other services (the "Service Agreements") to New Oriental China and its subsidiaries in exchange for significantly all of the net income of New Oriental China and its subsidiaries.
-As a collateral to ensure New Oriental China and its subsidiaries' payments under the Service Agreements, the shareholders of New Oriental China and its subsidiaries, through an equity pledge agreement dated April 2005, pledged all of their rights and interests in New Oriental China and its subsidiaries, including voting rights and dividend rights, to the Company.
+As a collateral to ensure New Oriental China and its subsidiaries' payments under the Service Agreements, the shareholders of New Oriental China and its subsidiaries, including voting rights and dividend rights, to the Company.
 In addition, the shareholders of New Oriental China, through an exclusive option agreement, granted to the Company an exclusive, irrevocable and unconditional right to purchase part or all of the equity interests in New Oriental China and its subsidiaries when the purchase becomes permissible under the relevant PRC Law.